LeftAndRight/FrontEndTemplate/README.md

 ## CSS Optimisation
-CSS optimization uses @import tags to reference other css files like bootstrap.
-These are resolved at build time into a single file.
-In development mode the browser loads them automatically.
+CSS optimisation in the template uses a set of css files in the development and a single file in production.
+The merging of the files is configurable in the build/Gruntfile.js under the cssmin section.
+This is very project dependant so it must be upadated for each project depending on your needs.

 ## .htaccess
 The .htaccess file is pulled directly from biolerplate.
 It has some apache modules that must be enabled for it to work correctly: